 8. Create urgency with limited-time bonuses

 You can spice your referral program up for a limited time by increasing referral rewards (whether that’s by doubling a cash or credit bonus or adding in an extra free gift).
-This can help ramp up sharing and purchases during slower periods, or add momentum right before the major holidays.
+This creative way to increase referrals can help ramp up sharing and purchases during slower periods, or add momentum right before the holiday season.

 9. Launch a “most referrals” contest